trueheart78/trueheart78.com/games.md

    - Finally got hooked and beelined the story.
    - It went from "I'm not sure..." to "Ok, I'll get back to it later..." to "Just one more chapter"
    - Started as a C+ and ended as an A+.
+1. Moonlighter (PS4)
+   - Loved the art style and game design
+   - Eventually wrought with bugs
+   - Restarted 2 times because of bugs
+   - Started as an A and finished as a D

 <!-- beaten:end -->
 <a name='jettisoned'></a>